How to get rid of the stench in your climbing shoes

 5. Orange peel

-After you’re done with peeling your orange keep the peels.
+After you’re done peeling your orange keep the peels.
 Throw a few pieces into your climbing shoes and keep them there for a couple of days.
 The peel will absorb the moisture and leave a mild lingering citrus scent.

 6. Bar of dry soap

-Climbing shoes stink because too often we forget to take it out of our bag to air them.
+Climbing shoes stink because too often we forget to take them out of our bag to air them.
 Simply take your shoes out of the gym bag and put them at the window.
 This will help to dry the shoes faster and clear the stench from inside your climbing shoes.

 Good old fashion soap and water.
 The stinkiest part of the shoe to wash is the inside of the shoes specifically the toe box area.
 So put a little elbow grease and give the inside of the shoes a good scrab.
 Warm water and mild fragrance soap will do just fine.
-Allow the shoe to drip dry, a couple of hours in the sun and boom stench free shoes.
+Allow the shoe to drip dry, a couple of hours in the sun and boom stench-free shoes.